llazzaro/chem-fingerprints/docs/using-api.rst

 from?
 Money.
 After 1.0 was released, Roche funded me to add various optimizations, including taking advantage of the symmetery (2x) and using hardware POPCNT if available (4x).
-Roche and another company helped fund the OpenMP support, and my desktop ran this with 4 cores instead of 1.
+Roche and another company helped fund the OpenMP support, and when my desktop reran this benchmark it used 4 cores instead of 1.

 The wary among you might notice that 2*4*4 = 32x faster, while I said the overall code was only 16x faster.
 Where's the factor of 2x slowdown?
 It's in the Python code!
-The `threshold_tanimoto_search_symmetric` step took only 13 seconds.
+The :ref:`threshold_tanimoto_search_symmetric <chemfp_search_threshold_tanimoto_search_symmetric>` step took only 13 seconds.
 The remaining 22 seconds was in the leader code written in Python.
 To make the analysis more complicated, improvements to the chemfp API sped up the clustering step by about 40%.